 - Monitor your injection site over several days for redness, swelling, or tenderness.
 If the site worsens over time, contact your doctor.

-- * These tips have been recommended by some healthcare professionals.
+* These tips have been recommended by some healthcare providers.
 If you have questions or concerns, call your doctor.

 - Talk to your doctor about whether you should take an over-the-counter medication for pain or fever reduction before or after taking your dose of Rebif.